stoyonaga/EECS6322/README.md

 ```
 2024-03-11: Proposal accepted, GitHub ready to go.
 2024-03-25: DataLoader configured, Preliminary Attention Network (Stage 1) is ready for testing
+2024-04-01: Introduction is written, Experiments are underway using PatchDrop, RA-CNN, CNN, and ATS.
 ```